Mercury in astrology is the vibration of our mind, speech, and perception of the world.

 Examples of manifestation:

-- Mercury in Aries — quick, sometimes sharp thoughts and words; direct communication.
+- In Aries — quick, sometimes sharp thoughts and words; direct communication.

-- Mercury in Taurus — slow, deliberate thinking; value for clarity and practicality.
+- In Taurus — slow, deliberate thinking; value for clarity and practicality.

-- Mercury in Gemini — ease in communication, fast speech, multitasking mind.
+- In Gemini — ease in communication, fast speech, multitasking mind.

-- Mercury in Cancer — emotional, associative thinking; attachment to memories.
+- In Cancer — emotional, associative thinking; attachment to memories.

-- Mercury in Virgo — detail-oriented, analytical mind, critical approach.
+- In Virgo — detail-oriented, analytical mind, critical approach.

-- Mercury in Sagittarius — broad thinking, philosophical, seeks overall meaning.
+- In Sagittarius — broad thinking, philosophical, seeks overall meaning.

 Mercury = how we understand the world and share it with others.

-2. Mercury as a Link to Learning and Early Thought Patterns
+2. Link to Learning and Early Thought Patterns

 “Mercury holds the imprint of our first ways of understanding the world.”